Angelica Östlund

 Angelica Östlund (born 5 July 1991) is a Swedish bandy player and former professional ice hockey forward.
 She is the all-time leading scorer for Brynäs IF Dam of the Swedish Women's Hockey League (SDHL) and served as the club's captain from 2013 to 2018. Östlund participated in 38 matches with the Swedish national team.

 Career

-Östlund saw her first hockey match at the age of two, watching Brynäs IF play in the Elitserien.
-In 2004, she began playing for the club's women's side.
+Östlund attended her first hockey match at the age of two, watching Brynäs IF play in the Elitserien.
+In 2004, she began playing for the club's women's team.

-She was named an assistant captain for the club in 2009, and would put up a career best 39 points in 28 games in the 2009–10 Riksserien season.
-She would score 29 points in 28 games in 2011–12, as Brynäs finished as regular season champions for the first time.
+In 2009, she was named an assistant captain for the club in 2009, and delivered a standout performance in the 2009–10 Riksserien season, tallying a career best 39 points in 28 games.
+During the 2011–12, she scored 29 points in 28 games contributing to Brynäs first ever regular season championship.
 She became club captain in 2013.

-In March 2018, she announced that she was leaving ice hockey at the age of 26, although she would join a Brynäs task force to try and solve the issues with the club's women's side.
-In May that year, she signed a three-year contract with bandy club Skutskärs IF.
-In 2019, Skutskärs made it to the Swedish championship finals.
+In March 2018, at the age of 26, she announced her retirement from ice hockey.
+She later joined a Brynäs task force to try and solve the issues with the club's women's side.
+Two months later, she signed a three-year contract with bandy club Skutskärs IF.
+In 2019, she helped lead Skutskärs to the Swedish championship finals.